Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 It’s super easy!
 First of all…

-2. Check their products/services: Find out what they sell and the services they offer.
+- Check their products/services: Find out what they sell and the services they offer.
 Also, scan for positive reviews by customers online about their products/services.
-If you have used their products or had experience with their services, you can put it in your cover letter or mention it during an interview.
+If you have used their products or had experience with their services, you can mention it in your cover letter or during an interview.

-4. Investigate the salary range: What is the company’s salary for the role?
+- Investigate the salary range: What is the company’s salary range for the role?
 Are you comfortable with it?
 Would you like to negotiate the salary?
 Also, investigate the average salary range for similar or the same positions via Indeed or Glassdoor.

 Upgrade and Tailor your CV or Resume, and Cover Letter

-Writing a brilliant attention-grabbing CV, resume, and cover letter is guaranteed to increase your chances of getting hired.
+Writing a brilliant, attention-grabbing CV, resume, and cover letter will increase your chances of getting hired.

-However, creating a single resume, CV, or cover letter and using it to apply for tons of job openings or positions is the wrong approach.
+However, the wrong approach is to create a single resume, CV, or cover letter and use it to apply for many job openings or positions.

 Your resume, CV, and covering letter must match each other and the job description.
 Recruiters will appreciate the effort.

-Constantly customizing your CV, resume, and covering letter for different job postings is a grueling job.
-It is easier and more convenient to just have a single resume, CV, or covering letter, and use it for every application.
+Constantly customizing your CV, resume, and covering letter for different job postings can be grueling.
+It is easier and more convenient to have a single resume, CV, or covering letter and use it for every application.

 We understand.

-However, this isn’t how it works in the job search journey.
+However, this isn’t how the job search journey works.
 You must tailor your CV, resume, and covering letter to each position you apply for.

 Take the time to tweak them by updating your professional skills and work experience section.